QuantLet/XFG3/VaRcumulantDG/README.md

 Usage : c = VaRcumulantDG(n,l)

 Input:
-- FALSE: scalar, order of the required cumulant# n=1 is the mean
+- n: scalar, order of the required cumulant# n=1 is the mean
 - l: a list defining the distribution contains at least the components theta, delta, lamda
 - theta: the constant term
 - delta: the linear term